AxelKrypton/ExerciseHandler/README.md

 Writing new ones from scratch, or even just extending or reusing existing ones in the pool that will get populated while the `Exercise Handler` is used, possibly by many tutors, over the semesters.

 At the same time, by making use of the `Exercise Handler`, you are not just trading your freedom in typesetting nice-looking customised exercise sheets for some more "spare" time.
-On the contrary, you can implement your own theme, rather than using the provided classic one, and you can even profit from the provided support for different languages (:uk: :us: :de: :fr: :it:).
+On the contrary, you can implement your own theme, rather than using the provided classic one, and you can even profit from the provided support for different languages (:gb: :us: :de: :fr: :it:).

 ## Main Features